This page was most recently updated on May 8th, 2025

 SECTION 13.02 Issuance of Certificates.

-When a member has been elected to membership and has paid any dues that may then be required, certificate of membership may be issued in his or her name and delivered to him or her by the Secretary or other designated appointee of the Corporation as shall be determined by the Board of Advisors.
+When a member has been elected to membership and has paid any dues that may then be required, a membership certificate may be issued in their name and delivered to them by the Secretary or other designated appointee of the Corporation as shall be determined by the Board of Advisors.

 ARTICLE XIV: BOOKS AND RECORDS

 SECTION 14.01 The Corporation shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its members, Board of Advisors, committees having and exercising any of the authority of the Board of Advisors, and any membership committee, and shall keep a record giving the names and addresses of the members of the Corporation entitled to vote at the annual meeting.
-All books and records of the Corporation may be inspected by any member or his agent or attorney for any proper purpose at any reasonable time.
+All books and records of the Corporation may be inspected by any member, agent, or attorney for any proper purpose at any reasonable time.

 ARTICLE XV: FISCAL YEAR